 “[I]n Christ Jesus you are all sons of God, through faith….”
 (Gal.
 3:26)

 Adoption in the Greco-Roman world had to do with inheritance.
 “The laws around adoption in the ancient world were put in place to safeguard the legal status of property and family name.”
 In ancient Greece, only men could legally own property so only men could be legally adopted.
 In ancient Rome, having a male heir was of paramount importance so the wealth and name of the family could be passed on and preserved.
 “Roman adoption was all about securing property and dynasties.”
-Adoption was the a patriarchal paradigm.
+Adoption was a patriarchal paradigm, and it excluded women

 Here is where you need to put on your First Century Galatian hat.
 If you lived in the Greco-Roman world, you would know that only men adopted men.
 Only men could be adopted.
-It would have been that way for far longer than you would have been alive, longer than your parents’ and grandparents’ would have lived.
+It would have been that way for far longer than you would have been alive, longer than your parents’ and grandparents lived before you.